-27. [discussion on hold - paragraphs 11, 21, 25, 27, 58 and 94 will be discussed together informally among interested members] ☐ The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed to halt and reverse the negative trends associated with climate change causes and effects, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and international climate policy instruments.
+27. [Paragraph on hold; Version B, used for the informal discussions and amended in the room on 3 May The Policy Document establishes the following set of World Heritage Climate Action Goals towards 2030, to guide how World Heritage processes can effectively contribute to the transformative change needed-[Saudi Arabia] to halt and reverse the negative trends associated with climate change causes and effects for climate action, through enhanced and improved collaboration, and effective and synergistic implementation of local, national and-[Saudi Arabia] international climate policy instruments climate related policies.
 [Brazil] While the goals are targeted primarily at States Parties to the Convention, they require the contribution and support of the World Heritage Committee, Advisory Bodies, site managers and civil society.
 These goals should be viewed in light of national circumstances [Brazil] and of the available technical and financial capacities of each State Party.
-In this regard, attention must be drawn to the urgent need for the mobilization of the means of implementation for the achievement of these goals in developing countries, taking into account the common but differentiated responsibilities broadly recognized.
+In this regard, attention must be drawn to the urgent need for the mobilization of the means of implementation for the achievement of these goals in developing countries, taking into account the common but differentiated responsibilities broadly recognized. in line with the principles and the commitments made in the Paris Agreement, adopted under the UNFCCC